jcklpe/research-ops-hackpack/.github/ISSUE_TEMPLATE/trial-brief-and-plan.md

 ## Description

 Suggested workflow:
-- [ ] Create your initial drafts in Google Docs for collaborative editing

 - [ ] Solicit feedback on artifacts from Design Team and Product Manager
 - [ ] Schedule a 1-hour meeting with the Product Owner to review artifacts (also invite Product Manager)
 - [ ] Convert artifacts to MS Word for PO review and send at least 24 hours in advance of the review meeting